From training pilots to putting lead on target

-Designed as a replacement for the venerable T-6 Texan trainer, the North American T-28 Trojan proved to be a versatile primary trainer.
-Redesigned with a more powerful engine and reinforced wings, the airplane could also double as a potent ground-support fighter.
+With a more powerful engine and reinforced wings, the North American T-28 Trojan could also double as a potent ground-support fighter.
 The Trojan’s capabilities were not lost on a number of smaller countries looking for an economical addition to their air forces.
 Armed versions of the T-28 saw action in many hot spots during the Cold War.

 Roden, a small model company based in the Ukraine, has become popular with modelers for its detailed kits, excellent decals and interesting subjects, offered in a variety of scales.
 Its T-28 is no exception.
 The 1/48th-scale Trojan has been released as a primary trainer, an upgraded T-28C and the ground-attack T-28D, complete with a nice variety of weapons.